 Basic Backcountry Navigation

-We will spend about an hour going over the three topics followed by a 4.5 mile hike through the wilderness where we will reinforce the basics that were covered.
+We will spend about an hour going over the three topics followed by a hike through the wilderness where we will reinforce the basics that were covered.
 We will hike in 3 mile segments while taking breaks between each segment.
 A map of the route we will take is provided.
 You will need to bring:

 This is our level 1 event for our “Beginner to Advanced Backpacking Series”.
 This is a learning event that features an introduction to backpacking and hiking and an afternoon hike through a local park where we put into action some of the basic skills that we will cover.
 Your instructor will cover: